geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 - **[Core Refactor](#geohot-003110)**: Geohot plans to refactor the optimization process, starting by fixing the issue of calling `simplify` at every step.
 This change will enable `opt-ops` to be applied in parallel and to target specific parts of the graph (like a reduce op) rather than only the sink.

-- **[MLPerf Llama 405B](#chenyu-003514)**: Chenyu is working on the dataset preparation for the Llama 405B benchmark.
+- **[MLPerf LLaMA 405B](#chenyu-003514)**: Chenyu is working on the dataset preparation for the LLaMA 405B benchmark.
 He is trying to replicate the complex data packing methods, potentially using NVIDIA's Nemo as a reference, as this was a missing detail in Google's withdrawn submission.

 - **[Viz Tool](#qazalin-003954)**: Qazalin demonstrated updates to the tiny-device viz tool, which now includes a Python timeline.
 Future plans include detailed buffer tracking to differentiate memory usage (e.g., model weights vs. activations).
 Geohot suggested also visualizing the individual rewrite steps within the `get_program` timeline.